 Connected to the uptick in reading, I’m also going back to what inspires me so that I can make an easier time of my slow crawl back to a daily writing habit.
 For me, this means giving myself time to consume and time to think.
 I’m keeping the TV off, and as best I can, my phone away.

 I reread this sad, strange, surreal story about a man who removed himself from the world for nearly thirty years.
-I’m pouring over the photographs from a recent visit to the Grand Canyon (more on that later—it’s been a month, and my soul still hasn’t settled).
+I’m pouring over the photographs from a visit to the Grand Canyon (more on that later—my soul has yet to settle).
 I’m doing what I heard another artist talk about, and using photographs as jumping off points for the stories I want to tell.